IAmMoltony/libmtnlog/README.md

 - Logging into a file
 - Colored log messages

+## Testing

+Instead of using fancy testing toolkits, there is instead a program that utilises every feature of the library and it is checked whether the output looks right.

+### Running tests

+Tests can be run using the `dotest.sh` script:

+`./dotest.sh`

+By default the script tests using GCC, but it also supports other compilers.
+To see the whole list, you can bring up
+help: `./dotest.sh help`

 ## Docs

 `libmtnlog` uses [Doxygen](https://doxygen.nl) for generating documentation.
 All you have to do is install it and run `doxygen` in the repo